-\end{description} \end{defn} Through out this paper we only consider the class of metric spaces satisfying $(a)$ in Definition \ref{Rtree} above.
-We call this metric space uniquely geodesic metric space.
-In the following we characterize an $\mathbb{R}$-tree by the theorem below (given in \cite{Buneman}): \begin{thm} A uniquely geodesic metric space $(M,d)$ is an $\mathbb R$-tree if and only if it is connected, contains no triangles and satisfies the four-point condition (4PC). \end{thm} Note that, we say a metric $d(\cdot , \cdot)$ satisfies the four-point condition (4PC) if, for any $A,B, C, D$ in $M$ the following inequality holds:
+In other words, $[A,B]\ne\emptyset$ if and only if $A,B$ are joined by some metric segment in $(M,d)$. \begin{defn} [see for example \cite{Kirk}] An $\mathbb R$-tree is a nonempty metric space $(M,d)$ satisfying: \begin{description} \item[(a)] Any two points $A,B\in M$ are joined by a unique metric segment $[A,B]$. \item[(b)] If $A,B,C\in M$, then $ [A,B]\cap[A,C]=[A,O]~\mbox{for some}~O\in M. $ \item[(c)] If $A,B,C\in M$ and $[A,B]\cap[B,C]=\{B\}$, then $ [A,B]\cup[B,C]=[A,C]. $ \end{description} \end{defn} There exist several different but equivalent expressions of an $\mathbb R$-tree, for more details consult \cite{Aksoy2}.
+A metric space satisfying $(a)$ in Definition \ref{Rtree} is called \emph{uniquely geodesic metric space}.
+In the sequel we only consider uniquely geodesic metric spaces.
+Notice that one of the most features of an $\mathbb R$-tree is the \emph{four-point condition}.
+In other words, we can also characterize an $\mathbb{R}$-tree by the theorem below (see \cite{Evans}): \begin{thm} A uniquely geodesic metric space $(M,d)$ is an $\mathbb R$-tree if and only if it is connected, contains no triangles and satisfies the four-point condition (4PC). \end{thm} Recall that, $A,B,C$ form a triangle if all the triangle inequalities involving $A,B,C$ are strict and for any permutation of $(A,B,C)$, denoted by $(X,Y,Z)$, we have $[X,Y]\cap[Y,Z]=\{Y\}$.
+We say a metric $d$ satisfies the (4PC) if, for any $A,B, C, D$ in $M$ the following inequality holds:

-The four-point condition is stronger than the triangle inequality (take C = D), but it should not be confused with the ultrametric definition.
-An ultrametric satisfies the condition $d(A, B) \leq \max \{ d(A, C), d(B, C)\}$, and this is stronger than the four-point condition.
-Moreover, we say $A,B,C$ form a triangle if all the triangle inequalities involving $A,B,C$ are strict and $[X,Y]\cap[Y,Z]=\{Y\}$ for any $\{X,Y,Z\}=\{A,B,C\}$. $d(. , .)$ is said to be a tree metric if it satisfies the (4PC).
-Given a metric space $(M,d)$, we would capture the tree metric properties of $(M,d)$ by introducing the following sets $\{\mathcal C_d(A,B)\}_{A,B\in M}$. \begin{defn} For any $A, B\in M$, we define
+The (4PC) is stronger than the triangle inequality (taking $C = D$ in the above inequality leads to the triangle inequality), but it should not be confused with the definition of ultrametric.
+An ultrametric satisfies the condition $d(A, B) \leq \max \{ d(A, C), d(B, C)\}$, and this is stronger than the (4PC). $d$ is then said to be a tree metric if it satisfies the (4PC).
+Given a metric space $(M,d)$, we would capture the tree metric properties of $(M,d)$ by introducing the following sets $\{\mathcal C_d(A,B)\}_{A,B\in M}$. \begin{defn} We define, for any $P_1, P_2\in M$,